MatteoAba/OpenGL-2D-Framework/README.md

-# ChessGL
+# Clank GL

-Chess in OpenGL
+An OpenGL framework for 2D interactive applications.